The Most Comprehensive Guide to Google Ads Marketing for SaaS

 If you happen to be reading this article and have no idea what an LTV:CAC Ratio is, here is a quick summary to get you up to speed.

 Put simply, the ratio measures the relationship between the lifetime value of a customer and the cost to acquire a customer.

-Conventional wisdom in SaaS states that the ideal LTV:CAC Ratio is 3:1, meaning that for every dollar spent on acquiring a customer, three dollars is generated throughout the customer’s lifetime.
+Conventional wisdom in SaaS states that the ideal LTV:CAC Ratio is 3:1, meaning that for every dollar spent on acquiring a customer, three dollars are generated throughout the customer’s lifetime.

-One vital point to note when it comes to calculating your LTV:CAC ratio is that your customer acquisition costs are simply not the sum of your ad spend on Google Ads or other paid acquisition channels.
-This is a very dangerous misconception that can result in seriously skewed data, poor decision making & ultimately wasted marketing capital.
+One vital point to note when calculating your LTV:CAC ratio is that your customer acquisition costs are not the sum of your ad spend on Google Ads or other paid acquisition channels.
+This is a dangerous misconception that can result in seriously skewed data, poor decision making & ultimately wasted marketing capital.

 To calculate your actual cost to acquire a customer, you need to include all sales costs and marketing costs, such as content marketing, keyword research, website design, agency retainers, etc.

 If you’re interested in learning more about how to calculate the LTV:CAC Ratio for your SaaS company, then I would highly recommend reading this article from Patrick Campbell, the CEO at Profitwell.